 S. salivarius bacteria are some of the very first probiotics newborn infants naturally acquire, perhaps from mom’s first adoring kiss.
 Most people have non-specific strains of this helpful microbe, but a small percentage of the population (estimated at just 2%) carry a much more powerful variety, S. salivarius K12, that is proven to valiantly support ear, nose, and throat health.

-In one study, kids undergoing just 90 days of S. salivarius K12 supplementation showed a 90% decrease in throat issues and 40% decrease in ear problems during the treatment period, and a 65% decrease in both for a full six months after treatment ended!2 Another strain, S. salivarius M18, produces antibacterial proteins that thwart the bad guy bacteria that can cause dental and ENT issues.3
+In one study, kids undergoing just 90 days of S. salivarius K12 supplementation showed a 90% decrease in throat issues and 40% decrease in ear problems during the treatment period, and a 65% decrease in both for a full six months after treatment ended!2 Research indicates that another strain, S. salivarius M18, can produce antibacterial proteins that thwart the bad guy bacteria that can cause dental and ENT issues.
+That's why we include both these strains in PRO-Kids ENT.3

 The Perfect Gift: A Healthy Oral Microbiome